Facebook: Face Saving Face Lift?

-  To make the platform more warm-and-fuzzy, friends-and-family focused, the redesign devotes less space to the News Feed while giving a more prominent position to Groups and communities built around a shared interest.
+To make the platform more warm-and-fuzzy—and more friends-and-family focused—the redesign devotes less space to the News Feed while giving a more prominent position to Groups and communities built around a shared interest.
 The new design encourages stronger social ties by putting your communities at the center, providing quick access to Groups from the left-hand sidebar and a Groups Quick Button at the top of the app.

-  This Quick Button will take Facebook Users to a Groups section where they can see recommended groups, groups their friends are in, and a place where they can manage groups they’ve joined.
+The Quick Button will take Facebook Users to a Groups section where they can see recommended groups, groups their friends are in, and a place where they can manage the groups they’ve joined.

 So, what does this means for business?

 Marketers will need to adapt their Facebook marketing plans, organic reach has been trending down for the past year or so, while groups continue to trend upwards.